by Freddy Tran Nager, Founder of Atomic Tango + Branding Purist…

 Oh, of course.
-If you’re not an Apple fanatic like myself, this might appear to be just another business deal.
-Everything else is available for sale through Wal-Mart, so why not iPhones?
-Well, that’s a perfectly legit perspective.
+If you’re not an Apple fanatic like myself, this appears as just another business deal.
+Walmart sells early everything else, so why not iPhones?
+That’s a perfectly legit perspective.
 So let me try to explain this unholy matrimony by first introducing the newlyweds….

-Conversely, Arkansas-based Wal-Mart is as Red State as boar hunting, and it’s the whipping boy of choice for us lefty granola-munching critics.
+Conversely, Arkansas-based Walmart is as Red State as boar hunting, and it’s the whipping boy of choice for lefty kale-munching critics.
 On Christmas Eve, the company forked out $640 million to settle 63 lawsuits over wage-and-hour violations.
-Wal-Mart’s big box stores are the antithesis of hippitude, emphasizing low-price over style.
-And Wal-Mart’s impact on communities sends neighborhood-preservationists and union organizers into mouth-foaming rages.
-Many of the consumers who prefer Apple would rather pay more for a product than be caught in a Wal-Mart.
+Walmart’s big box stores are the antithesis of hip, emphasizing low-price over style.
+And Walmart’s impact on communities sends neighborhood-preservationists and union organizers into mouth-foaming rages.
+Many of the consumers who prefer Apple would rather pay more for a product shop at a Walmart.

-And yet, these two kids are going to bed together.
+And yet, these two kids are now dating.

-It’s true, both companies have recently strayed from their once-solid reputations.
-As I wrote last January, Wal-Mart decided to make itself the greenest retailer in America (though I suspect the motivation was to splinter the liberal opposition).
-And Apple is not the golden-hearted champion of the little man it pretends to be.
+Tue, both companies have recently strayed from their once-solid reputations.
+Walmart decided to make itself the greenest retailer in America (though I suspect the motivation was to splinter regulators).
+And Apple isn’t the golden-hearted champion of the little man it pretends to be.
 Wrote Wired magazine earlier this year (“Evil/Genius”)…

 Apple is irredeemably evil, behaving more like an old-fashioned industrial titan than a different-thinking business of the future.
 Apple operates with a level of secrecy that makes Thomas Pynchon look like Paris Hilton.
 It locks consumers into a proprietary ecosystem.
 And as for treating employees like gods?
 Yeah, Apple doesn’t do that either.